-Professor Mark Walker from Union College in the USA and a world authority on the Nazi German atomic bomb project will visit Sweden and the Center for the History of Science in May.
+Professor Mark Walker from Union College in the USA and a world authority on the Nazi German atomic bomb project visited Sweden and the Center for the History of Science in May.
 He has recently published the book Hitler’s Atomic Bomb: History, Legend, and the Twin Legacies of Auschwitz and Hiroshima by Cambridge University Press.

 History and Legend: Werner Heisenberg’s 1941 Visit with Niels Bohr in Occupied Copenhagen